gitter-badger/vema/README.md

 # About Vema

-The Vema text editor brings the shortcuts, portability, and speed of a standard text editor such as Notepad++ along with the commands and power of Vim
+The Vema text editor brings the shortcuts and simplicity of a standard text editor along with the commands and power of Vim, uniting both worlds together.

 # Features